gbogard/cats-mtl-talk/slides.md

 <!--
 Few things to note here :
   - The F[_]: Applicative is context bound
-  - Functor raise wants you to provide the type of your errors, meaning you can rasie any type of errors you want, hence our ADT
+  - Functor raise wants you to provide the type of your errors, meaning you can raise any type of errors you want, hence our ADT
   - You can add as many effects as you want to the F monad, just add the implicit parameter for the mtl type class you want to implement
  -->